xil-se/xil.se/content/post/sharifctf-2016-misc-secure2.md

 # Solution

-Just like the previous Sec-Coding 1, we get a link to a web ui where we should upload patched c++ code.
+Just like the previous Sec-Coding 1, we get a link to a web UI where we should upload patched C++ code.

-We are provided with windows c++ code that prints a repeated message based on the input.
+We are provided with windows C++ code that prints a repeated message based on the input.

 The original code was pretty bad so I simply rewrote it completely and this solved all the security issues.
 There was a bug that I had to re-implement.
 If repeat count%10==0 the message should be blank.

-The binary had to scream if the input was invalid.
+The binary also had to scream if the input was invalid.
 Empty output was not accepted.

 ~~~c++